Children awaiting adoption

 In most cases, the birth family may be unable to provide a safe and stable environment for their children due to factors such as substance abuse, mental health issues, learning difficulties or domestic violence.
 If it is determined that the birth family are unable to meet the child's needs and ensure their long-term well-being, adoption may be considered as a permanent alternative.

-They come from a variety of different communities, ethnic and religious backgrounds, and some will have identified additional needs or disabilities.
+Children who are waiting to be adopted come from a wide range of communities, cultural backgrounds and religious traditions.
+Many have their own unique personalities, stories and strengths, and some may also have identified additional needs or disabilities.

 Profiles of children awaiting adoption